Retail-Aware Amazon PPC Software

 Late Shipment Rate (LDR): The Late Dispatch Rate tracks orders where shipping confirmation was posted after the expected ship date.
 Keeping this rate below 4% helps avoid warnings or account restrictions.

-Here are the steps to follow to check your Buy Box eligibility:
+Here are the steps to checking your Buy Box eligibility:

 Log in to your Amazon Seller Central account.